Gardening with care

 The garden can be a hazardous place for amphibians and reptiles – here are some tips on how to reduce the risk of harm to these creatures…

-Be careful when mowing the lawn especially if you’ve noticed froglets recently emerging from the pond.
-Adult frogs too like to sit in long grass in the summer months so carefully walk the area you’re planning to mow before you start.
+- Mowing the Lawn- be careful when mowing the lawn especially if you’ve noticed froglets recently emerging from the pond.
+Adult frogs too like to sit in long grass in the summer months, so carefully walk the area you’re planning to mow before you start.
 Most amphibians and reptiles in the garden should be disturbed by your footfalls and will move on.

 Your garden can be extremely beneficial to the amphibians and reptiles in the local area, providing they can get there in the first place.
 Linking up suitable habitats with ‘wildlife corridors’ is very important for making sure populations don’t become isolated.